jimpitthacks/pxltbl/README.md

 ## BIG plans

 It's early days yet, but we have lots of great ideas.
-You can build "progs" using your web browser right now, then when we release the full build guid you can build your own table.
+You can build "progs" using your web browser right now, then when we release the full build guide you can build your own table.

 ## Hardware guide coming soon

 We'll also be releasing a full guide on how to build your own Pixel Table using a RasPi + Arduino + NeoPixels.
-It's fairly straight forward, and once built, you can use this API to make programming your table super-easy!
+It's fairly straightforward, and once built, you can use this API to make programming your table super-easy!

 ## API reference